 a.
 New residential development and subdivision should consider Future Residential areas for development first.

-b.
+0 0 0 0 0 b.
 Lower density residential uses shall continue to be the dominant housing form for Future Residential.

-c.
-A mixture of flexible and affordable housing typologies should be encouraged.
+0 🛇 🚯 🖓 🔕 C. A mixture of flexible and affordable housing typologies should be encouraged. d.

-d.
 Development should connect to the hamlet's open space network.

-e.
-Municipal services shall be utilized if the connection is within close proximity, at the discretion of the County.
+00000 e.
+Municipal services shall be utilized if the connection is within close proximity, at the discretion of the reading of the county.